hkaya/cortex-scheduler/README.md

 - `Normal (L1)`: This is the common level where apps should submit regular view requests.
 - `Fallback (L2)`: Views in this level will only get displayed when no L1 view is available.
 - `Default (L3)`: When both L1 and L2 fails, scheduler will display views in L3.
 When marked as default, cortex-scheduler will track submissions to a slot and automatically play them as L3 views.
+Alternatively, default view slot can be a separate slot from any L1 and L2 slots.
+It is user's responsibility to submit views to this slot.

 ## View Order
 You may define the view order of the slots by registering slots in the order you want.
 Take the following example: